-Plethysmography is used to measure changes in volume in different parts of the body.
-The test may be done to check for blood clots in the arms and legs, or to measure how much air you can hold in your lungs.
+Plethysmography measures changes in volume in different parts of the body.
+The test may be done to check for blood clots in the arms and legs.
+It is also done to measure how much air you can hold in your lungs.

-Penile pulse volume recording is a type of this test that is done on the penis to check for causes of erectile dysfunction.
+Penile pulse volume recording is a type of this test.
+It is done on the penis to check for causes of erectile dysfunction.

-Most commonly, plethysmography is performed to check blood flow in the arteries of the legs.
-This is done in people with conditions like hardening of the arteries (atherosclerosis) that causes pain during exercise or poor healing of leg wounds.
+Most commonly, this test is performed to check blood flow in the arteries of the legs.
+This is done in people with conditions like hardening of the arteries (atherosclerosis).
+Atherosclerosis causes pain during exercise or poor healing of leg wounds.

 Related tests include:

 - Vascular ultrasound